Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ### Update sample document data and type

-To update the unwrapped document data and the corresponding data type, you will need to update the data definition file in `src/templates/customTemplate/samples.ts`:
+To update the raw document data and the corresponding data type, you will need to update the data definition file in `src/templates/customTemplate/samples.ts`:

 ```js
 import { Document } from "@govtechsg/decentralized-renderer-react-components";